abpframework/abp/docs/en/Blog-Posts/2020-10-15 v3_3_Preview/POST.md

 ## About the Next Release

 The next version will be `4.0.0`.
-We are releasing a major version since we will move the ABP Framework to .NET 5.0.
-We see that for most of the applications this will not be a breaking change and we hope you easily upgrade it.
+We are releasing a major version, since we will move the ABP Framework to .NET 5.0.
+We see that for most of the applications this will not be a breaking change and we hope you easily upgrade to it.

-The planned 4.0.0-rc.1 (Release Candidate) version date is November 11th, just after the Microsoft releases the .NET 5.0 final.
-The planned 4.0.0 final release date is November 26th.
+The planned 4.0.0-rc.1 (Release Candidate) version date is **November 11**, just after the Microsoft releases the .NET 5.0 final.
+The planned 4.0.0 final release date is **November 26**.

-Follow the [GitHub milestones](https://github.com/abpframework/abp/milestones) for the planned ABP Framework version release dates.
+Follow the [GitHub milestones](https://github.com/abpframework/abp/milestones) for all the planned ABP Framework version release dates.

 ## Feedback

-Please try the ABP Framework 3.3.0 RC and [provide feedback](https://github.com/abpframework/abp/issues/new) to help us to release a more stable version.
+Please check out the ABP Framework 3.3.0 RC and [provide feedback](https://github.com/abpframework/abp/issues/new) to help us to release a more stable version.
 The planned release date for the [3.3.0 final](https://github.com/abpframework/abp/milestone/44) version is October 27th.